AkseliLarikka/AkseliLarikka/README.md

 - 👋 Hi, I’m @AkseliLarikka
-- 👀 I’m interested in data networks, national defence, cyber security
+- 👀 I’m interested in data networks & cyber security
 - 🌱 I’m currently learning cyber security at Jyväskylä university of applied sciences
 - 💞️ I have repositories for [school work](https://github.com/AkseliLarikka/SchoolProjects), and for random [python projects](https://github.com/AkseliLarikka/PythonProjects).
 - I have also planned to make a home server, the making of which I will document to it's own [repository](https://github.com/AkseliLarikka/HomeLab)